bobjansen/Zorro/README.md

 For exponential, the validated AVX2 fastlog approximation beats the exact AVX2 libmvec path on all three AWS machines.
 Intel still benefits from the wider `_ZGVeN8v_log` AVX-512 path, while Zen 4 sees only a small additional gain.
-The public `zorro::Rng::fill_exponential()` AVX2 path now defaults to the fastlog implementation, and the exact AVX2 libmvec path is left as an opt-in fallback.
+The public `zorro::Rng::fill_exponential()` path now sticks to the AVX2 fastlog implementation; the exact `libmvec` variants remain benchmark-only.

 AVX-512 Bernoulli uses native `_mm512_cmp_epu64_mask` to eliminate the sign-flip workaround required by AVX2's signed-only `_mm256_cmpgt_epi64`.